FarronF/limerick-council-meetings/meetings/2015/09/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 20th July 2015.md

 In proposing the motion, Councillor Crowley pointed out that, while he acknowledged the

-urgent need for social housing, the site in this case was unsuitable for housing or use as--- 8
+urgent need for social housing, the site in this case was unsuitable for housing or use as
+---
+8

 a green area as it was prone to flooding and was too remote with no shops, schools or